hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Belgium's population is around 11.6 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/belgium-population), the population density in Belgium is 383 poeple per km2.
 - Roughly 60% of people speak English in Belgium.
 - Since 2015, an average of 115k people have immigrated to Belgium every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Belgium) page, 54% of people are Christians (Catholics) in Belgium.

 ---
 ### 9- Austria